skrausse/SPADE_surrogates/README.md

 by typing:
 `cd data/multielectrode_grasp`.

-There jump to the last tested (by us) commit:
-`git checkout 24cd5caee3`.

 Continue with `gin login`.

 If you don't have a gin-account or client, refer to the README in the multielectrode_grasp folder.